MohdKING12/ITNE352-Project---GroupSA12/README.md

 > Acknoledgements:
 <br>

-At the end, I send my graciuos thanks for mu instructor **DR.Mohammed Almeer** for sharing with me and my colleagues everything he could possibly give thoughout the course.
+At the end, I send my gracious thanks for my instructor **DR.Mohammed Almeer** for sharing with me and my colleagues everything he could possibly give thoughout the course.

 <br><br><br>
 > Refrences: